Dundee Eden Project: Proposed location confirmed as Sturgeon hails plan

-Dundee Eden Project: Preferred location confirmed as Nicola Sturgeon hails ‘stunning’ plans
+Dundee Eden Project: Preferred site confirmed as Nicola Sturgeon hails ‘stunning’ plans

 It can be revealed today the plans involve converting the former Dundee Gasworks on East Dock Street into the Eden Project’s home in Scotland.